-Personal details will be kept securely and treated with confidentiality.
+Personal details and the recorded data will be kept securely and treated with confidentiality.

 Participation in research is entirely voluntary.
-If you consent for your child to participate, you will be asked to sign a consent form.
 Even if you give consent, you and your child will be able to stop participating at any time without giving a reason.
-You can ask for your details and your baby’s data to be removed from our research.